anonmouse1/Covid_Dashboard/README.md

 # Covid_Dashboard
 This is a useful site that displays COVID-19 vaccination data in Ireland.
-It's also my first interaction with Javascript, I learned a huge amount working on this website.
+I learned a huge amount working on this website, it's also my first interaction with Javascript.
 I plan to come back to revise and re-structure the code as I learn more web development best practices.

 The site displays: